Alexandre Aja: Career

-Aja directed Haute Tension, which released in 2003 in France and in 2005 in the US, and placed Aja on the map of the horror movie genre.
+Aja directed Haute Tension, which was released in France in 2003 and in the United States in 2005.
 The French slasher, though sticking to horror conventions, pushed the envelope of gore and tension.
-The film is an unauthorized reinterpretation of the novel "Intensity", by Dean Koontz.
 Favouring make-up effects over computer-generated imagery, the film quickly found respect among horror fans.
 It was released in the US as High Tension, after some editing.
 The film was nominated for the grand prize at the Amsterdam Fantastic Film Festival, and earned Aja awards for Best Direction and Best Fantasy Film at the Sitges Film Festival.

-After seeing High Tension, American director Wes Craven asked Aja to come up with a concept for the remake of his 1977 film The Hills Have Eyes.
-Craven subsequently asked Aja to direct the movie, which was released with an R rating in the US after extensive editing.
+After seeing High Tension, Wes Craven asked Aja to develop a concept for a remake of his 1977 film The Hills Have Eyes, which Aja subsequently directed.

 His next project was a horror film entitled Mirrors, about a mysterious mirror that brings out the worst aspects of people whenever they look at themselves in it.
 The film is a remake of the K-Horror film Into the Mirror.
 Aja directed Piranha 3D, a horror movie about prehistoric piranhas in Arizona.
 It is a remake of the 1978 film Piranha.

 Because Aja was working on Mirrors, he did not direct The Hills Have Eyes 2, which was released on 10 March 2007.

 In 2004, Aja was named by Variety on the Ten Directors to Watch list.
 He is a member of the so-called Splat Pack, a term coined by film historian Alan Jones in Total Film magazine for a new wave of directors making brutally violent horror films.
 The other Splat Pack members are Darren Lynn Bousman, Neil Marshall, Greg McLean, Eli Roth, James Wan, Leigh Whannell, and Rob Zombie.

-Aja has been associated with the New French Extremity film movement.
+Aja has been associated with the New French Extremity and the resurgence of French horror cinema in the early twenty-first century.

 Aja produced a remake of the 1980 horror slasher Maniac, starring Elijah Wood.
 The film was released in 2012.
 In 2013, he directed the dark fantasy thriller Horns, starring Daniel Radcliffe, Juno Temple, Joe Anderson, James Remar, Kelli Garner and Max Minghella.
 He also produced the 2014 horror film The Pyramid directed by Grégory Levasseur and starring Ashley Hinshaw, Denis O'Hare, and James Buckley.
 Aja produced and directed the 2016 psychological thriller film The 9th Life of Louis Drax, which is based on a novel by Liz Jensen.

 Aja is set to direct a live action adaptation of the manga series Space Adventure Cobra, and the Mice and Mystics film for DreamWorks Animation.
-In 2019, Alexandre Aja directed his highest grossing and best-reviewed film yet, Crawl.
+In 2019, Aja directed Crawl.

+On 6 February 2026, it was announced that Aja would direct a sequel to the action horror film Under Paris for Netflix.

+On 13 February 2026, it was announced that Aja would co-write a film adaptation of Dead by Daylight with David Leslie Johnson-McGoldrick for Blumhouse Productions, Atomic Monster and Behaviour Interactive.